evkx/evkx.github.io/content/models/ford/puma/puma_gen-e/_index.md

 ## Battery, Range, and Charging

-The high-capacity battery has a gross capacity of 43.0 kWh and a net usable capacity of 40.0 kWh, providing a 3.0 kWh buffer (7.0%) for battery protection.
+The high-capacity battery has a gross capacity of 43.6 kWh and a net usable capacity of 46.0 kWh, providing a -2.4 kWh buffer (-5.5%) for battery protection.
 This Lithium-Ion battery utilizes [NMC (Nickel Manganese Cobalt) technology](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc).

-According to the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range is 376 km (234 miles), with an energy consumption rate of 10.6 kWh/100 km (3 mi/kWh).
+Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range varies between 376 to 347 km (234-216 miles), depending on the specific configuration and options, such as wheel size.
+Larger wheels can increase energy consumption and subsequently reduce the overall range.
+The vehicle's energy consumption is rated at 12.2 kWh/100 km for the base model and 13.3 kWh/100 km for the top-tier model under the WLTP test cycle.
 For more details about the range, see real-world data and range listings on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of 100 kW.
-Charging from 0% to 100% takes approximately 57 minutes, while a more typical scenario from 10% to 80% takes 22 minutes with an average charging speed of 77 kW.
-Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 7% to 67%.
-This results in an effective charging speed, including time lost, of 65 kW, with each charging session taking about 22 minutes and 11 seconds.
+Charging from 0% to 100% takes approximately 65 minutes, while a more typical scenario from 10% to 80% takes 25 minutes with an average charging speed of 77 kW.
+Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 7% to 66%.
+This results in an effective charging speed, including time lost, of 67 kW, with each charging session taking about 24 minutes and 21 seconds.

+In a 1000 km challenge at a constant speed of 120 km/h (75 mph) with an assumed consumption rate of 23 kWh/100 km, the trip would take about 11 hours and 7 minutes, requiring eight charging stops from 8% to 58%, totaling 167 minutes of charging time.

 ### Onboard Charger

+The standard onboard charger supports up to 11 kW for Level 1 and Level 2 AC charging, allowing a full charge from 0 to 100% in about 4 hours and 10 minutes using a home setup.

 ### Charge Port